 Barry’s personal fishing record achievements are noteworthy.
-He has fished from coast to coast and achieved over 250 fishing records and awards using a variety of methods including handline fishing, fly fishing, rod and reel fishing, bowfishing, and Plnor fishing, a fishing technique that he developed.
+He has fished from coast to coast and achieved over 350 fishing records and awards, using a variety of methods, including handline fishing, fly fishing, rod and reel fishing, bowfishing, and Plnor fishing, a fishing technique that he developed.
 He has achieved catch and release records utilizing several different fishing methods.
 Barry was even awarded the Presidential Champion Award for his fishing activities.

-As a member of the International Game Fish Association (IGFA) and the Freshwater Fishing Hall of Fame (FFHF), Barry has documented 18 world records, including an IGFA All-tackle World Record for a gulf toadfish.
+As a member of the International Game Fish Association (IGFA) and the Freshwater Fishing Hall of Fame (FFHF), Barry has documented 35 world records, including three All-tackle World Records.

 After the experience Barry gained from achieving records, he authored the book, The Art of Fishing for Records.
 This book covers a wide variety of record subjects including preparation, documentation, fishing methods, award programs, and secrets to success.

 Family is very important to Barry, and he has always made family a priority in his life.
-He has been married to Karen, his high school sweetheart, for nearly 40 years.
-Barry is often seen fishing with his family while still taking time to teach other anglers about fishing.
+He has been married to Karen, his high school sweetheart, for over 40 years.
+Barry is often seen fishing with his family, while still taking time to teach other anglers about fishing.